jvde-github/AIS-catcher/README.md

 Building instructions are provided below for many systems.

 A Windows binary version of **v0.35** (ex SDRplay support) is available from my Google Drive (see below table).
 If you did not access these files before I might have to give you access.
-Furthermore, note that for the RTLSDR you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
+Furthermore, note that for the RTL-SDR you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable on the command line with the required parameters.

 Recent releases:
  | Version | Win32  | x64 | x64 SDRplay-only |